 We fish the best lakes in Northeast Texas.
 We've had members from DFW to Shreveport, Temple to Houston...
 EVERYONE is welcome!!
-Membership is only $25 per year and anyone can join at the ramp before any tournament.
+Membership is only $30 per year and anyone can join at the ramp before any tournament.
 100% of all membership fees go to the end of the year Classic tournament which is legendary for BIG payouts and all out good time!!
-100% of all entry fees are paid back to the fishermen at every single tournament!!
-That's pretty unique for a club that has open enrollment and makes for better payouts!
+Starting in 2024, every tournament is 2 days!
+More fishing, more fun!
+90% of all entry fees are paid back to the fishermen at every single tournament, 10% goes to the classic fund.
 There are no monthly meetings, no points, and no angler of the year standings.
 This is perfect combination of an open team circuit mixed with a club atmosphere.

 I was tired of fishing small clubs that require you to attend meetings and give angler of the year points for sitting around and talking....now that I fish Poormans, I'm 1% happier..